kjahaj/DynamicProgramming-Vs-GreedyApproach/README.md

 ## Usage
 The code in this repository is provided for educational purposes, allowing you to study and compare dynamic programming and greedy algorithms.
 Feel free to use the implementations as a reference for your own projects, modify them, or expand upon them.
 Each directory contains its own README file with specific instructions and explanations.

-## Contributing
-Contributions are welcome and encouraged!
-If you'd like to contribute to this project, please review the [contributing guidelines](contributing.md) for instructions on how to get started.
-I appreciate bug reports, feature requests, and pull requests to help enhance the repository.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---